littleosbook/littleosbook/getting_to_c.md

 ELF, GRUB will allocate any memory reserved in the `bss` section when loading the OS.

-To declare uninitialized data, the NASM pseudo-instruction `resb` [@resb] can be used:
+The NASM pseudo-instruction `resb` [@resb] can be used to declare uninitialized
+data:

 ~~~ {.nasm}
     KERNEL_STACK_SIZE equ 4096                  ; size of stack in bytes